nitlang/nit/share/man/nitunit.md

 The `NIT_TESTING_PATH` environment variable contains the current test suite file path.
 Nitunit define this variable before the execution of each test suite.
-It can be used to access files based on the current test_suite location:
+It can be used to access files based on the current test suite location:

 ~~~
 class TestWithPath
-	super TestSuite
+    test

     fun test_suite_path do
         assert "NIT_TESTING_PATH".environ != ""